Karimnagar Municipal Corporation: History

-The Municipality status given to Karimnagar in 1941.
+The Municipality status was constituted in 1931 and upgraded as Karimnagar municipality in 1941.
 Then it was upgraded as Karimngar Municipal Corporation on 5 March 2005 vide GONo:109.

 Karimnagar Municipal Corporation is spread over an area of 50 km^{2}.
 In 2019 few villages merged with the Municipal Corporation of Karimnagar.
 MCK is spread across two assembly constituencies.
 MCK covers major population of Karimnagar assembly constituency and smaller population from Manakondur assembly constituency.
 Karimnagar assembly constituency has 58 divisions and Manakondur has 2 divisions of MCK.

 Few more villages were planned to merge with the MCK but later it was postponed for future plans.
 The Telangana High Court has suggested to add the villages till Manakondur, Thimmapur, Kothapalli on the city outskirts but later this was not taken into consideration.

 Demographics

 The city of Karimnagar is spread over an area of 50 km^{2}.
-It has a population of more than 300,000.
-According to the election commission of Telangana, the city has a total of 272,692 voters for 2020 Municipal Corporation of Karimnagar elections.
+It has a population of more than 650,000.
+According to the election commission of Telangana, the city has a total of 368,269 voters for 2026 Municipal Corporation of Karimnagar elections.

 Administration

-Karimnagar municipal corporation has a total of 60 divisions with an average of 4,550 voters in each.
+Karimnagar municipal corporation has a total of 66 divisions with an average of 4,550 voters in each.
 Karimnagar is headed by an elected Mayor and a Municipal Commissioner appointed by the State Government.
 Municipal Corporation of Karimnagar is part of the Satavahana Urban Development Authority.